7 dead in vehicle crash on Interstate 5 in Oregon - KESQ

 7 dead in vehicle crash on Interstate 5 in Oregon

 ALBANY, Ore.
-(AP) — Seven people were killed and others hurt in a crash involving multiple vehicles Thursday on Interstate 5 near Albany, Oregon, police said.
+(AP) — Seven people were killed and multiple others hurt in a crash involving several vehicles Thursday on Interstate 5 in an agricultural area of western Oregon, police said.

-Oregon State Police said in a statement that officers responded at about 2:05 p.m. to the crash involving two semi trucks and a passenger vehicle in the northbound lanes about 7 miles (11 kilometers) north of Albany near the Santiam rest area.
-Seven adults died and multiple people were injured, police said.
+Officers responded at about 2:05 p.m. to the crash involving two semi trucks and a passenger vehicle in the northbound lanes about 7 miles (11 kilometers) north of Albany, near the Santiam rest area, Oregon State Police said in a statement.

 The passenger vehicle involved was a van, the Albany Democrat-Herald reported.

-Police and fire officials put a blue tarp on the wrecked van and placed a barrier near one of the trucks to block the view of the scene, the newspaper said.
+Police and fire officials put a blue tarp on the wrecked van and placed a barrier near one of the trucks to block the view of the scene, according to the Democrat-Herald.

-A witness told the Statesman Journal it appeared the van had been crushed between the two trucks.
+The van appeared to have been crushed between the trucks, a witness told the Statesman Journal.

 “Judging by the damage, it looked like the van was sandwiched,” Adrian Gonzalez said.
 “It got hit very hard.”

-He described to the newspaper two Life Flight helicopters landing nearby and taking people away while paramedics treated others on the ground.
+Two Life Flight helicopters landed and took people away while paramedics treated others on the ground, Gonzalez told the paper.

+The northbound lanes of I-5 were closed and traffic was being detoured, state transportation officials said.

-Albany is about 70 miles (113 kilometers) south of Portland.
+Albany lies between Salem and Eugene and is about 70 miles (113 kilometers) south of Portland.
 I-5 is the main north-south interstate highway on the West Coast.